Care & Treatment

 Treatment for Blood Clots

-If a blood clot is causing the stroke, or if you are at risk of more clots, your doctors may treat you with a blood thinner such as aspirin, heparin, or warfarin (these medications are also known as anticoagulants).
-Your healthcare provider may also use a “clot-busting” drug (such as tissue plasminogen activator or TPA).
-This depends on your age (these medications are used less for people over the age of 80), how quickly you have made it to the hospital (if you've arrived within three to possibly five hours of your first symptoms appearing, for example), and whether you are able to move around.
+If a blood clot is causing the stroke, or there is a risk of more clots, it may be treated with a blood thinner such as aspirin, heparin, or warfarin (these medications are also known as anticoagulants).
+The emergency room healthcare providers may also use a “clot-dissolving” drug (named tissue plasminogen activator or TPA).
+The use of TPA depends on factors such as age (these medications are used less frequently for people over the age of 80), how quickly the patient arrived at the hospital (for example, if arrival was within three to five hours of the first symptoms), and whether the patient is able to move around.
 If there is a risk of bleeding, the blood thinner will probably not be used.

-For patients whose carotid arteries have become narrow due to a build-up of cholesterol and plaque (atherosclerosis), your physician may recommend surgery.
-This operation, called carotid endarterectomy, removes the narrowed areas and restores unobstructed blood flow to the brain.
+For patients whose carotid arteries have become narrow due to a build-up of cholesterol and plaque (atherosclerosis), a specialist in neurology may recommend surgery.
+This surgery, called carotid endarterectomy, removes the narrowed areas and restores unobstructed blood flow to the brain.

-Occasionally, surgery may be done to remove the blood clot from your brain, if it can be localized well by CT scan and is accessible.
-When there is bleeding in or around the brain, doctors may operate to remove the blood.
+Occasionally, surgery may be done to remove the blood clot from the brain, if the clot is accessible and can be localized well by a CT scan.
+When there is bleeding in or around the brain, a neurosurgeon may operate to remove the blood.
 Small “stents” may also be used in stroke surgery to keep narrowed blood vessels open.

-If you've been given blood thinners, you will continue taking them in pill form for at least a few months.
+If a person has been given blood thinners, the medication will continue to be prescribed in pill form for at least a few months.
 This will also require regular blood tests.

-Depending on your disabilities, you will probably benefit from the continuation of the therapy that was started in the hospital.
-Most people with disabilities from the stroke will spend some time in a rehabilitation facility.
+Depending on the nature of their disabilities caused by stroke, a patient may benefit from the continuation of the therapy that was started in the hospital.
+Most people with disabilities from a stroke will spend some time in a rehabilitation facility.
 Stroke patients at any age can benefit from formal rehabilitation.
 Support may include: